-- 1. Ensure all "lab workers" complete an EH&S "Fundamentals of Laboratory Safety" training in order to be given access to their labs.
+- Ensure all "lab workers" complete an EH&S "Fundamentals of Laboratory Safety" training in order to be given access to their labs.
 Class enrollment directions and descriptions are in Sec.
 II.
 The training covers most of the issues mandated in the Lab Standard (see below). - However, the fundamentals course does not address lab-specific training issues and it is incumbent on the lab supervisor to do so.
 This is done via a Training Needs Assessment (pdf; Word) to be performed for each lab worker as mandated in the UC policy.
-Copy of the TNA form and instructions begin on pg.
+See pg.
 II-21.